mindsdb/mindsdb-docs-old/mindsdb-docs/docs/scout/Datasources.md

 # Datasources

-In the Datasources section, you can upload your dataset to MindsDB Server (on your remote/local machine).
+In the Datasources dashboard, you can upload your dataset to MindsDB Server (on your remote/local machine).
 The available options to upload the data are from the local file system or to provide a URL to the data.
 After upload, you will be able to preview (search, sort, order) the data and get the data quality statistics.

 ![Datasources](/assets/scout/datasources.png)